Friday, March 1, 2013

 Conference Kick-Off: Dinner and a Movie

 Featuring the 2013 documentary “Third and Long”

-This event will feature clips from the 2011 documentary “Third and Long,” which looks at the struggle African-Americans faced to break barriers in professional football and the National Football League.
-Students will have the opportunity to ask questions of the Director and Executive Producer, Theresa Moore, to discuss the powerful ideas this movie inspires over a tasty dinner and drinks.
-Additionally, one of the stars of the film, Walter Beach III, will also be on hand to share his experience and answer student questions.
+This event featured clips from the 2011 documentary “Third and Long,” which looks at the struggle African-Americans faced to break barriers in professional football and the National Football League.
+Students had the opportunity to ask questions of the Director and Executive Producer, Theresa Moore, to discuss the powerful ideas this movie inspires over a tasty dinner and drinks.
+Additionally, one of the stars of the film, Walter Beach III, was also on hand to share his experience and answer student questions.
 For more information on the movie, see: http://www.thirdandlong.tv/

 Saturday, March 2, 2013

-All panels will be held in the Wasserstein Building at Harvard Law School, Room 1010.
-Keynote meals will be held at the Sheraton Commander.
+All panels were held in the Wasserstein Building at Harvard Law School, Room 1010.
+Keynote meals were held at the Sheraton Commander.

 10:00 AM-11:00 AM